IAN MORTIMER

 Let's start with the obvious point, which is no less pertinent or true for it being obvious.
 There is a fear factor underlying my decision.
 Nobody can be unaware that airplanes do not always come gracefully and gently into land when something goes wrong.
 If something goes wrong with a car, you get out and walk.
 If something goes wrong with a boat, it floats.
 If not, then it sinks and you swim.
 But if something goes wrong with an airplane, your options are limited.
 The resultant anxiety is natural, common, and (if you ask me) fascinating whether you suffer from it, benefit from it, or couldn't care less.
 It shows how people think about risk in a number of different ways, and it says much about the nature of fear, and people's perceptions about what fear is.

-Take children's playgrounds, for example.
+This point about the quality of a risk is not immediately obvious.
+But take children's playgrounds as an example.
 It is statistically a small risk that a child falling off a swing on to a patch grass would be seriously injured.
 But because of the nature of the danger - an injured child, in pain, perhaps handicapped - we demand that councils put down specialised ground surfaces to minimise the risk a little further.
 Not to do so is deemed negligent.
 As a consequence, the further risk of compensation payments induces councils to comply.
 The combined dangers - injured child, large compensation payout and legal bills - mean that a very slight risk is taken very seriously because of the mounting consequences.

 Another example of the qualitative nature of risk assessment is the series of decisions from 1989 by the UK government to take precautions against variant Creutzfeldt-Jakob Disease (vCJD) arising from eating the offal from beef infected with BSE.
 Although the risk of getting the disease by eating beef from a BSE-infected herd was exceedingly small, vCJD is so horrifying that it was worth culling 4.4 million cattle, paying millions of pounds in compensation, and ruining the entire British beef industry for several years to eliminate the risk altogether.
 Few people would willingly and knowingly eat beef from a BSE-infected cow today, even though the risk of contracting vCJD is considerably less than that of dying in an aircraft crash.

 (In case you want to know the workings for that statement, there have been 163 vCJD (including new vCJD) deaths in Britain since the start of 1989 (out of a population of about sixty million) - a risk of roughly one in 370,000 over twenty years.
-According to the Aircraft Crashes Record Office, over a similar twenty-year period (1988-2007) about 33,500 people worldwide have been killed in commercial aircraft crashes (out of a population of about six billion).
-Thus, if you fly no more frequently than the worldwide average, this amounts to a one in 179,000 risk over more or less the same twenty years.
-But the worldwide average number of flights is only a sixth of a flight every year, or one flight every six years (as the total number of commercial passenger-flights made each year worldwide is 1.09 billion, according to Boeing).
-So if you fly more regularly than once every six years, your risk of being fatally involved in a crash is greater.
+Over a similar twenty-year period (1988-2007) about 33,500 people worldwide have been killed in commercial aircraft crashes (out of a population of about six billion).2 Thus, if you fly no more frequently than the worldwide average, this amounts to a one in 179,000 risk over more or less the same twenty years.
+But the worldwide average number of flights is only a sixth of a flight every year, or one flight every six years (as the total number of commercial passenger-flights made each year worldwide is 1.09 billion, according to Boeing).3 So if you fly more regularly than once every six years, your risk of being fatally involved in a crash is greater.
 If you take two flights every year - one to go on holiday and one to return - your risk is about one in 15,000.
 That is about twenty-five times the likelihood of dying from vCJD over the twenty years from 1989 to 2008.)

 If you have any doubt that the way we appreciate 'risk' is connected to the nature of what we are risking, consider the opposite: risk related to reward.
 Imagine you have a one-in-ten chance of winning a large sum of money, say ten million pounds.
 If the stake you have to bet to take that one-in-ten chance is one penny, then there would be no harm in placing that bet - you have almost nothing to lose and much to gain.
 It is much the same if that stake is a pound or ten pounds.
 At a hundred pounds, perhaps you would start to twitch: the nine-in-ten chance of losing one hundred pounds starts to become more significant.
 When the stake gets to one hundred thousand pounds, and you have a ninety per cent chance of losing it, the likelihood of losing your stake will probably prevail over the one-in-ten chance of winning ten million.
 Now consider the stake is your life and the lives of your children.
 Although the probability of winning is still one-in-ten, and has not shifted at all, your propensity to take the risk has shifted entirely.
 Unless you have suicidal tendencies, the ninety per cent chance of you and your family losing your lives is far more significant than the one in ten chance of winning ten million pounds.
 The risk of an event is not the same as its probability.
 The risk relates to what you have to lose as well as what you have to gain.